 Responding to Harassment / Bullying

-If your child feels he or she has been harassed or bullied, they should tell an adult immediately.
+Any child who feels they have been harassed or bullied should tell an adult immediately.

-Any parent who feels their child has been harassed or bullied, they should notify the classroom teacher, counselor or administrator as soon as possible.
+Any parent who feels their child has been harassed or bullied should notify the classroom teacher, counselor or administrator as soon as possible.

 Any student who engages in harassment / bullying behavior, either actively or passively, will be addressed and appropriate action will be taken.